-The Family Annual Out-of-Pocket Maximum is reached when two or more family members, who are insured under this Policy, have incurred and paid deductibles, copays, and coinsurance equal to the amount listed in the SBC for that specific plan.
+The Family Annual Out-of-Pocket Maximum is reached when two or more family members, who are insured under this Policy, have incurred and paid deductibles, copays, and co-insurance equal to the amount listed in the SBC for that specific plan.
 When the total out-of-pocket expense is reached within the Calendar Year of the effective policy, We then will pay 100% of Covered Medical Expenses incurred by all Family members for the remainder of the Calendar Year.
 The total of out-of-pocket medical expenses returns to zero at the end of the calendar year, and the accumulation would begin again for the new calendar year.

-Coinsurance means a percentage amount a Covered Person is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
-For Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider, the Coinsurance is applied in the same manner as if the services were furnished by an In-Network Provider.
-The Coinsurance amount is shown in the SBC, and applies to the Out-of-Pocket Maximum.
+Coinsurance means a percentage amount a Member is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
+The Coinsurance is applied to the Allowable Fee for Covered Medical Expenses incurred for Covered Benefits.
+The Coinsurance amount is shown in the SBC and applies to the Out-of-Pocket Maximum.
 No further co-insurance is assessed when the Out-of-Pocket Maximum is met.

-Copay or Copayment means a fixed dollar amount the Covered Person is required to pay for specifically listed Covered Benefits as shown in the SBC.
+Copay or Copayment means a fixed dollar amount the Member is required to pay for specifically listed Covered Benefits as shown in the SBC.
 Copayments are generally paid to the Provider at time of service.
 Copayments apply towards the satisfaction of the Out-of-Pocket Maximum.
-For Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider, the Copayment is applied in the same manner as if the services were furnished by an In-Network Provider.